Geometric model for the electron spin correlation: Probability distribution for the bipartite singlet spin state

-It is important to note that the subdivision depends only on the range of values of $\phi$ for which the sign of the product $A=\alpha\beta$ is either positive or negative, and not separately on the signs of $\alpha$ and $\beta$.
+The subdivision depends on the range of values of the random variable $\phi_{ab}$ for which the sign of the product $A=\alpha\beta$ is either positive or negative.
 This means that neither $\alpha$ nor $\beta$ may be transferred from (\ref{3-14}) to (\ref{3-14-1}); not even if the direction of $\boldsymbol{a}$ remains fixed.
 Precisely herein lies the essence of the correlation.